carlosarnau/carlosarnau/README.md

 - 🌱 Studying Videogame Design and Development at TTC(UPC).
 - ✈️ Looking to travel around the world.
-- 💬 Ask me about anything you want!
+- 💬 Ask me about anything you want! <br>

 ## How to reach me 📫